 Remix.run Logo

-giancarlostoro 6 hours ago
+giancarlostoro a month ago

 It would have been the world we live in if China wasn't involved in so much corporate espionage.
 I don't even feel comfortable using their open weight models on anything my employer makes, the only time I use Qwen is for greenfield "how good is this?" type of projects, but otherwise, how do I trust that it wont mysteriously hallucinate phoning home?